Ren (Katherine) Powell is a poet, playwright, translator and teaching artist. She is a native Californian, settled on the west coast of Norway.

-Along the way, Ren worked as an (appalling) actress, a belly dancer, a yoga instructor, a massage therapist, a baker, a gallerist, and as a day manager at shelter for victims of domestic violence.
+Along the way, Ren worked as an actress, a (terrible) belly dancer, a yoga instructor, a massage therapist, a baker, a gallerist, and as a day manager at shelter for victims of domestic violence.
 She also worked through her own experiences of childhood sexual abuse, and the fallout of bipolar disorder with the help of poetry.

 It has been, and continues to be, a series of lessons in perspective.

 Ren received a BA in Theater Arts from Texas A&M University, and completed her MA (Distinction) and PhD in Creative Writing at Lancaster University in England.
 Ren has diplomas in Children’s Literature, Yoga Teaching, and Mindfulness.
 She has teaching certification from the University of Stavanger in Norway and completed Counselling Studies at Lillehammer College.
-Ren is currently conducting a trial project that involves Creative Writing for Therapeutic Purpose as an aspect of guidance counselling for high school students.

 From 2005 to 2008, Ren served as the Norwegian PEN representative for PEN International’s Women Writers’ Committee.
 And from 2007 to 2008, she also served as their Human Rights Representative.
 During the same time period, as the Project Manager for the International Cities of Refuge Network, she helped establish and create the bylaws for a network that provides temporary haven for persecuted writers.
 She was the founding editor of the related, but independent, online literary journals Babel Fruit: Writing Under the Influence, and ProtestPoems.org, which involved poem-writing campaigns on behalf of persecuted writers on PEN International’s case list.